Wigner-PDC description of photon entanglement as a local-realistic theory: Conclusions

 \section{Conclusions}

-We have shown that the Wigner description of PDC-generated (Parametric Down Conversion) photon-entanglement, so enthusiastically developed in the late nineties \cite{pdc1,pdc2,pdc3,pdc4,pdc5,pdc6,pdc7} but then ignored in recent years, can be formulated as entirely local-realistic (LR).
+We have shown that the Wigner description of PDC-generated (Parametric Down Conversion) photon-entanglement, so enthusiastically developed in the late nineties \cite{pdc1,pdc2,pdc3,pdc4,pdc5,pdc6,pdc7} but then ignored in recent years, can be reformulated as entirely local-realistic (LR).
 A formalism that is one-to-one with a quantum (field-theoretical) model of the experimental setup can be cast, thanks to an additional manipulation (also one-to-one), into a form that respects all axiomatic laws of probability \cite{p_ax}, and therefore LR, as defined for instance in Sec. \ref{Loc}.

 The original quantum electrodynamical model takes as an input the vacuum state, which accepts a well defined probabilistic description through the so-called Wigner transform: this is the fact that the analogy with a local-realistic theory is conditioned to.
-What we call Wigner-PDC accounts, then, for a certain subset within the space of all possible QED-states, determined by a particular set of initial conditions and a certain Hamiltonian governing the time-evolution \cite{c_Ham}, restrictions that seem to guarantee (according to us here) the compatibility with LR.
+What we call Wigner-PDC accounts, then, for a certain subset within the space of all possible QED-states, determined by a particular set of initial conditions and a certain Hamiltonian governing the time-evolution \cite{c_Ham}, restrictions that guarantee (according to our results here, but there are also certainly more intuitive ways of looking at it) the compatibility with LR.

 Aiming for the maximum generality, as well as to avoid some possible (still under examination) difficulties with factorisable expressions, we have renounced to what we call $\alpha$-\emph{factorability} of the joint detection expressions.
 Such a choice is not only perfectly legitimate \cite{factorability}, but may also be supported by a well feasible interpretation (see Appendix \ref{Fac}); nevertheless, further implications of that non-factorability on $\alpha$ will also be left to be examined elsewhere.
 Again, whatever they finally turn out to be, they are also irrelevant for our main result in this paper: the Wigner-PDC formalism can be cast into a form that respects all axiomatic laws of probability for space-like separated events.